You may have even wondered how on earth you could get them all in the green zone at the same time!

 - Overly sensitive, obsessive thinking

-- Adverse reaction to vitamins and minerals (due to copper dumping from the supplements)
+- Adverse reaction to vitamins and minerals from ‘copper dumping’ caused by supplements

 - Eating disorders (anorexia, bulimia, overeating)